Sirivik/sirivik/site/content/programs/summer-program.en.md

 ---
+image_1: resources/program_summer-1-.jpg
+image_2: resources/program_summer-2-.jpg
+program-title: Summer Program
-show: true
+show: Show
 title: Summer Program
-program-title: Summer Program
+hero:
+  image_ft: resources/program_summer.jpg
 description: >-
   Summers in Nunavik are short and sweet.
 We do our best to embrace it while it’s here!
 During the summer holidays in Inukjuak we offer two key programs,